-Description Shows / hides the selected trace.
-Sets the Detection method used for the trace.
+Setting Description Show Shows / hides the selected trace.
+Detection Sets the Detection method used for the trace.
 Not available for saved traces.
 Available detection methods are +Peak, -Peak, +/-Peak, Avg (VRMS), and Sample.
 Not all detection methods are available in all displays.
-Selects the trace processing method.
+Function Selects the trace processing method.
 Available settings are: Normal, Average, Max Hold, and Min Hold.
-Sets the number of traces averaged to generate the displayed trace.
+(Number of Traces) Sets the number of traces averaged to generate the displayed trace.
 (Present only when Function is set to Average.)
-Halts updates to the selected trace.
-Saves the selected trace to a file for later recall and analysis.
-Displays a saved trace instead of a live trace.
+Freeze Halts updates to the selected trace.
+Save Trace As Saves the selected trace to a file for later recall and analysis.
+Show Recalled trace Displays a saved trace instead of a live trace.